 As a diehard New York Yankee fan, I must admit to not being all that excited about the movie Moneyball with Brad Pitt when it came out.
-The story is about the exploits of Billy Beane as General Manager of The Oakland A’s when he literally transformed his approach to running a baseball team.
-When it got nominated for an Academy Award I thought maybe I should see it one day, but didn’t rush out to but it.
+The story is about the exploits of Billy Beane as General Manager of The Oakland A’s when he transformed his approach to running a baseball team.
+When it got nominated for an Academy Award, I thought I should see it one day but didn’t rush out to buy it.
 I finally saw it last week and was blown away.
-I guess at this point I should pretty much trust anything Aaron Sorkin is involved with.
-Not only is the movie well written, directed, and acted, it also has many important change management lessons that are applicable to my work with business leaders.
-It was almost as if they had a leadership expert on the writing team.
+I guess at this point I should trust anything Aaron Sorkin is involved with.
+Not only is the movie professionally written, directed, and acted, but it also has many important change management lessons that are applicable to my work with business leaders.
+It was as if they had a leadership expert on the writing team.
 I’d like to highlight the following takeaways:

-- There is big difference between earning people’s respect and being popular – always choose the former over the latter;
+- There is a substantial difference between earning people’s respect and being popular – always choose the former over the latter.

-- Don’t be afraid to change people out who are a bad fit with your culture/system – remove the nonbelievers and bad role models;
+- Don’t be afraid to move out people who are a bad fit with your culture/system – remove the nonbelievers and bad role models.

-- There are times when the leader has to embrace his/her communication role and rally and/or challenge the team;
+- There are times when the leader must embrace his/her communication role and rally and/or challenge the team.

-I’d recommend that anyone who is in a leadership position watch this movie and identify commonalities with your own experience.
+I’d recommend that anyone who is in a leadership position watch this movie and identify the commonalities with their own experience.
 Change management is a critical leadership skill.
-When it is at its best, art feels like an accurate reflection of the human experience and resonates deeply on an individual level.
-And, leadership will always be as much art as it is science.
+When it is at its best, it feels like an accurate reflection of human experience and resonates deeply on an individual level.
+Leadership will always be as much art as it is science.

 - You Must Be Willing To Change To Stay Successful (capacity-building.com)

 - Game-change: Moneyball and the reality of social business. (thebrandbuilder.wordpress.com)

 - Moneyball’s Billy Beane Leads Off Internet Week With Lessons About Data, Hiring (mediabistro.com)